Strengthening democracy through civic engagement and participation

 In 2019 there was a call for applications for a three-year programme for groups working collaboratively on an inclusive and inter-community basis to address common issues and identifying barriers to inclusive work, and relationship-building, within and between communities and learning how these can be overcome.
 A one year extension was made to the programme, which was also delayed by COVID 19.
 The Programme will now end in 2024.

 Grants were made to twelve groups to work together on grassroots peacebuilding issues.
 Project summaries are here.
-A final report will be published at the end of the programme.
+The final reports from the programme are available under Programme Reports.

 Funders